xxh/xxh/README.md

 To develop plugins, [Vagrant](https://www.vagrantup.com) supports starting [many configurations](https://app.vagrantup.com/boxes/search) of virtual machines using Virtualbox.

+See [the Plugin Development folder](./plugin-development) for more details

 ### We have teams

 If you're in a team it does not mean you have an obligation to do something.
 The main goal of teams is to create groups